Plan Your Visit

 Can I bring in snacks?

 Visitors may bring in their own snacks to the museum.
-On weekends, seating in the museum café is reserved for visitors who make a purchase at the café.
+Please note, seating in the museum café is reserved for visitors who make a purchase at the café.
 Visitors are welcome to rest and have an outside snack in our public areas.
 Food and drinks are not allowed in the exhibit areas.

 Can I apply the price of admission to a membership?